SparkPost/support-docs/content/momentum/4/config/mta-sts/enable-mta-sts.md

 When this option is `true`, the MTA-STS policy mode will be considered along with the configuration values for [TLS](/momentum/4/config/ref-tls) and [TLS_Verify](/momentum/4/config/tls-verify).
  The more strict policy will apply.
-E.g. When the MTA-STS policy mode is `enforce`, regardless the values for `TLS` and `TLS_Verify`, Momentum will enforce TLS (equivalent to `TLS = required`) and will fail the delivery upon a failed certificate validation (equivalent to `TLS_Verify = host`).
+E.g. When the MTA-STS policy mode is `enforce`, regardless of the values for `TLS` and `TLS_Verify`, Momentum will enforce TLS (equivalent to `TLS = required`) and will fail the delivery upon a failed certificate validation (equivalent to `TLS_Verify = host`).